Blackshadow8910/LoginCleanArchitecture/README.md

 `Controller`s and `Presenter`s never use entities.

-When a `Controller` is instantiated, the main program injects a `UseCaseInteractor` object.
+When a `Controller` is instantiated, the view program injects a `UseCaseInteractor` object.

 A `Presenter`'s job is to update its `ViewModel`, which will tell the `View`